Welshy92/heritage-housing-analysis/README.md

 - 2 - We expect newer houses to be more expensive.
 - 3 - We expect that a house in good condition will increase in price.

+We found all of these to be correct after completing a correlation study.
+More details can be found within the live app.

+## User Stories

+Information Gathering and Data Collection:

+- As a Data Practitioner, I want to download the public dataset on house prices in Ames, Iowa, so that I can gather the necessary data for analysis.

+        How?
+This will be done by obtaining the data from Kaggle using an API key.

+- As a Data Practitioner, I want to gather information on the client's four inherited houses, so that I can analyse it.

+        How?
+Collect relevant details and attributes of the client's four inherited houses, including features.

+Data Visualization, Cleaning, and Preparation:

+- As a Data Practitioner, I want to visualize the correlated variables against the sale price to identify relationships and gain some potential insight.

+        How?
+Create things scatter plots or heatmaps, to visualise the correlation between each variable and the sale price.

+- As a Data Practitioner, I want to clean and preprocess the data to ensure its quality and suitability for analysis.

+        How?
+Apply data cleaning techniques to handle missing values, outliers or other inconsistant things in the dataset, ensuring the data is accurate and ready for analysis.

+- As a Data Practitioner, I want to identify the most correlated variables with the sale price so that I can focus my predictions on the most important variables.

+        How?
+Calculate and analyze the correlation coefficients between each variable and the sale price, identifying the variables with the highest correlation values.

+Model Training, Optimization, and Validation:

+- As a Data Practitioner, I want to train, optimize, and validate a regression model using the collected data to predict house sale prices accurately.

+        How?
+Use the cleaned and preprocessed data to train a regression model, optimize its hyperparameters, and evaluate its performance using appropriate metrics.

+Dashboard Planning, Designing, and Development:

+- As a user, I want to have access to an intuitive and user-friendly dashboard, so that I can easily explore the data, visualize predictions, and gain insights.

+        How?
+The dashboard will be designed using Streamlit to ensure a clean and organized layout, intuitive navigation, and user-friendly interactions.

+- As a user, I want the dashboard to incorporate interactive visualizations and predictive capabilities, allowing me to interact with the data and receive accurate predictions.

+        How?
+A Streamlit dashboard will be used, allowing for interactive visualizations and seamless interaction with the data.

+Dashboard Deployment and Release:

+- As a user, I expect the dashboard to be deployed to a production environment, making it easily accessible for me and other users.

+        How: The dashboard will be deployed to the hosting platform Heroku for convenient access through a web browser.

+- As a user, I want the dashboard to undergo thorough testing and quality assurance to ensure its functionality and performance.

+        How: The dashboard will be rigorously tested for functionality, responsiveness, and compatibility across different devices and browsers.

+- As a Data Practitioner, I want to release the dashboard to the client and provide necessary documentation for its usage and maintenance.

+        How: Provide the client with the deployed dashboard, along with clear documentation outlining its usage instructions, features, and any necessary maintenance tasks.

+## Rationale to map the business requirements to the Data Visualizations and ML tasks

+- ### Business Requirement 1: Correlation Study and Data Visualization

+  The client's objective is to gain insights into the biggest factors of a sale price.

+  - Review and Inspect Dataset: In order to gain an understanding of the dataset related to the houses, a thorough inspection and review of the collection data will occur.
+  - Correlation Study: To understand how different variables relate to the "SalePrice" of houses, both Pearson and Spearman correlation coefficients will be calculated.
+  - Select Most Correlated Variables: Based on the correlation study results, the highest correlated variables with the "SalePrice" will be identified.
+These variables will be the priority for further analysis.
+  - Data Visualization: various visualization methods such as scatter plots, heatmaps, and regression plots will be used to to represent the correlations between each variable and the "SalePrice."
+  - Hypothesis Validation: Findings from the correlation study and data visualizations will be used to validate hypothesis about how strong of an effect some factors can have on the sale price of houses.

+- ### Business Requirement 2: Predict House Prices

+  The client's objective is to accurately predict house prices in Ames, Iowa.

+  - Data Cleaning and Feature Engineering: To prepare the data for the machine learning model, the data will be cleaned and feature engineering will be used.
+  - Regression Model Development: A regression model will be constructed using best algorithm (ExtraTreesRegression) to predict the sale price of houses.
+  - Hyperparameter Tuning: To optimize the performance of the regression model, hyperparameters will be adjusted.
+  - Regression Evaluation: The trained model will be evaluated using appropriate evaluation metrics such as R2 score and Mean Absolute Error.
+  - Predict house prices: Once the model is trained and evaluated, it will then be utilized to predict the prices of four inherited houses, as well as other house in Ames, Iowa.

+## ML Business Case

+- Business Requirements:

+  - Visualizations: Provide data visualizations showing the correlation between house attributes and sale prices.
+  - Sale Price Prediction: Aloow the prediction of sale prices for the client's inherited houses and any other houses in Ames, Iowa.

+- Conventional Data Analysis:

+  - Conventional data analysis will be used to study the correlation between house attributes and sale prices.

+- Dashboard Requirement:

+  - The client requires a dashboard to present the project outcomes.
+Streamlit will be used.

+- Project Outcome:

+  - The client considers the project successful if it achieves the following:

+    - Relevant Variables: Identify and present the most relevant variables correlated with the sale price.
+    - Sale Price Prediction: Develop a model capable of predicting the sale price for the client's four inherited houses and any other houses in Ames, Iowa.

+- Ethical or Privacy Concerns:

+  - No ethical or privacy concerns have been identified since the client has obtained the dataset from a public source.

+- Model Selection:

+  - Based on the available data, a regressor model will be used to predict the sale price.
+The regressor will take some of the house attributes information as inputs and generate the predicted sale price as the output.

+- Performance Goal:

+  - To hit the client's expectations, a target R2 score of at least 0.75 on both train and test sets must be met.

+- Client Benefits:

+  - By understanding the most relevant variables correlated with sale price, the client can make informed decisions to maximize the sale prices of the inherited properties.

 ## Dashboard Design (Streamlit Dashboard)

 - Page 1: